robincornett/display-featured-image-genesis/readme.txt

 		.big-leader {
 			max-height: 300px;
 		}
 	}

+_Note:_ if your theme has CSS like this in it already, and you change the Maximum Height setting, it will (most likely) override your theme's styling, due to the order in which stylesheets load.

 = My (large) Featured Image is above my post/page title, and I want it to show below it instead. =